amarok2/codeigniter_emojis/README.md

 CodeIgniter Emojis
 ==================

-/!\ This projectis no longer maintain and soon be deleted.
+⚠️ This project is no longer maintained and soon be deleted.
 Now i'm using integrated emojis with utf8mb4 database encodings.

 > This project is working well, but need some help to add some shortcuts.